leeh7/dl-mbta-schedule-project/README.md

 Can pick from dropdown between north/south stations and data will update, auto update happens around every minute.

+proxy for local dev using `proxy` field in `package.json` with benefit being avoiding CORS issues for usage in development.

 ## Instructions:

 Project can be run locally by running `npm install` and `npm start` (details below).